Music of the Streets of Rage series: Streets of Rage 2

+When originally reviewing the game, MegaTech gave the sound a score of 98%, and said it was "the best music you've ever heard on the Megadrive."

 Streets of Rage 3

 The music style of Streets of Rage 3 has a different feel to that of the first two games.
 Described by Yuzo Koshiro as "fast-beat techno like jungle," it was composed using his own "Automated Composing System," used to produce heavily randomized sequences.
 The soundtrack also had elements of abstract, experimental, gabber, and trance music.
 As with Streets of Rage 2, the soundtrack features tracks composed by both Koshiro and Motohiro Kawashima.

 Unlike the first two soundtracks, the tracks are not in the order that they appear in-game.
 The full title of this CD is Bare Knuckle 3: Iron Fist Scriptures.
 The disc itself is difficult to find today.

 For the soundtrack to Streets of Rage 3, Koshiro created a new composition method called the "Automated Composing System" to produce "fast-beat techno like jungle."
 It was the most advanced techno technique of the time, incorporating heavily randomized sequences.
 This resulted in innovative and experimental sounds generated automatically that, according to Koshiro, "you ordinarily never could imagine on your own."
 This method was very rare at the time, but has since become popular among techno and trance producers to get "unexpected and odd sounds."

 The game's experimental, abrasive noise-based, electronic music received a mixed reception upon release, but has since been considered to be ahead of its time.
 According to Mean Machines, the "music takes some getting used to – ironically it pre-dated the 'trance' era that came a short while after release."
 The experimental sounds and use of heavily randomized sequences are also considered ahead of its time.